OdinMeng/UniMatch/README.md

 3. Search my matches and find potential incompatibilities -> Same as above, but the chatbot tries to explain some potential incompatibilities with the user preferences

 - **Upload External Files**
-This is handled through user UI

-- **Analyze External Files**
-Note: Upload the following files to the chatbot for testing the below prompts
+This is handled through user UI.
+Upload the following files to the chatbot for testing:
 - *PDF*: https://sites.units.it/internationalia/moduli/Information%20sheet%20Trieste.pdf
 - *Website Link*: https://www.ulisboa.pt/en/curso/mestrado/data-science

+- **Analyze External Files**
+Note: This uses the files mentioned above

 1. I have uploaded a PDF file.
 What are the main campuses? -> Bot successfully finds the answer, indicating relevant elements
 2. I have uploaded a link to a website.
 What is the course's goal? -> Same as above, but with another type of content